 To take full advantage of Pantheon, you should load your public SSH key into your account.
 SSH keys are a best practice for authentication, allowing you more security than a simple password.
 You will only need to do this once for each work environment (laptop, desktop, etc.), no matter how many sites you work on.

-Pantheon does not support the SSH protocol.
+Pantheon does not provide access to a shell environment over SSH.
 These directions allow you to have passwordless access if you configure Git, SFTP, or Drush to use SSH keys.

 Open your terminal and enter the following command to generate a key:

 This command works on Linux, MacOS, and Windows 10.

 Unless you have reason to change it, leave the default location of

 ~/.ssh/id_rsa.
 If the command says the key already exists, you can either overwrite it or continue onto the next step with your existing key.

 A passphrase is recommended to provide greater security, but can conflict with tools that cannot handle them.